kolbasa/cordova-plugin-apkupdater/README.md

 If the user uses the app all day, the update will be completely downloaded in about 22 hours.
 Realistically it will take several days, because the app will be closed again and again after use.
-Nevertheless it helps to keep the platform up to date.
+Nevertheless, it helps to keep the platform up to date.

 The download will also speed up automatically if a Wifi connection is detected.

-An example with a 15 minute time interval:
+An example with a 15-minute time interval:
 ```js
 cordova.plugins.apkupdater.backgroundDownload(
     function () {